vitalitylearning2021/differentialEquations/gaussSeidelNumba.md

 ---
 layout: default
-title: Solving the 2D Heat Equation with CPU and GPU using Numba
+title: Solving the 2D Steady-State Heat Equation with CPU and GPU using Numba
 ---

 <script type="text/javascript">